 A: It may take several weeks (or longer) for your order to be delivered.
 If the flies are not in stock, our system enables you to place a Pre-Order and we will ship to you the moment they become available.
 Essentially, your order is placed on a waiting list that is fulfilled on a first-in first out basis.
 We will keep you updated on a regular basis with an estimated delivery date (EDD).
 As our capacity increases, any lead times should be reduced to a minimum.

 Q: How many color variations are there?

 A: There are 4 solid colors and 5 species colors to choose from:

 Solid colors are white, black, tan and chartreuse.

-Species colors are rainbow trout, brown trout, shad and fire tiger.
+Species colors are rainbow trout, brown trout, shad, fire tiger and purple & black.